dodaucy/auWin/README.md

 #### PID / Process ID

 In this mode, all windows from a specific process will be selected.
-You can get the PID with the [Display](#display "Display") action (the PID is in the brackets) or with the task manager.
+You can get the PID with the [List selected windows](#list-selected-windows "List selected windows") action (the PID is in the brackets) or with the task manager.
 An example of an PID is `980`.

 #### All windows